How to Include Raw Meaty Bones in Your Dog and Puppy's Diet to Support Overall Health and Wellness

 (e.g. chicken, cows, ducks, pigs, turkeys) raised in *concentrated

-animal feeding operations (CAFO) animals spend their short life, living
+animal feeding operations (CAFO) spend their short life, living

 in miserable conditions.
 CAFO **animals are fed a toxic, species